joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/deepening.md

 # Materials

-* Participants should download and install [[robs tool]].
+* Participants should download and install [QuickerHah](https://github.com/rjhansen/quickerhash/releases).
 Participants who don't want to install any new software can reference the command line tool guidance below on all platforms.

 # Deepening